KentStateWeb/rwd/class/syllabus/index.md

 In the final part, the content and design will begin to come together in the form of prototypes.
 We will discuss and implement different techniques for web layouts and grid systems.
 Prototypes may include interactive components from third-parties that use customized use Jquery and/or JavaScript.
 Students will learn how prototypes are tested with usability testing.
 They will also be exposed to performance and technical testing.
 Part 4 will end with the presentation and class critique of a website prototype and pattern library.
 We’ll briefly discuss how this prototype might be translated into a content management system or hosted as a static website.

 ###Assignments
-Student learning will be assessed through three types of work: in-class participation, short assignments and a multi-stage small group project.
-Due to the amount of group work in this course, students will also be evaluated by their peers.
+Student learning will be assessed through three types of work: in-class participation, in-class quizzes, short assignments and a multi-stage small group/individual project.

 There are **100** total possible points for the semester.